Yaachaka/C_book_solutions/Chap02: C Fundamentals/knkcch02readme.txt

 last printf.

---Exercise 4 (Section 2.4): knkcch02e04: Write a program that declares several int and floatvariables-without initializing them-and then prints their values.
+--Exercise 4 (Section 2.4): knkcch02e04: Write a program that declares several int and float variables-without initializing them-and then prints their values.
 Is there any pattern to the values?
 (Usually there isn't).

 --Exercise 5 (Section 2.7): knkcch02e05: Which of the following are not legal C idntifiers?